Cyber risk and advisory programs that identify security gaps and build strategies to address them.

 What are the Incident Response preventions, plans, policies and procedures?
 Everything from a stolen laptop to cyberespionage is considered an “incident” that requires an agreed upon procedure.
 The most successful organizations are the ones who have a plan for anything and everything.
 All plans should be customized to your unique requirements and should specify the resources and management support necessary to execute it.
 Plans must be reviewed annually or more often and include:

-How do I select an IR provider?
+How do I select an incident response provider?
 There are many services an Incident Response provider can offer, and you need to know which of them your organization will require.
 It’s important to remember that incidents aren’t fully over once the threat actor is eradicated.
 This means there should be follow up services well after the incident lifespan.

 For example, your Incident Response provider may be able to assist with managing the legal fallout of an incident, including assisting your legal counsel with expert testimony.
 Asking about what qualifies the provider to meet your unique needs is crucial in finding the appropriate incident response plan.